plone/plone.testing/README.txt

 Python tests use the Python `unittest`_ module, or its cousin `unittest2`_ (see below).
-They should be placed in a module or package called ``tests`` for the testrunner to pick them up.
+They should be placed in a module or package called ``tests`` for the test runner to pick them up.

 For small packages, a single module called ``tests.py`` will normally contain all tests.
 For larger packages, it is common to have a ``tests`` package that